-I’m Margaret Hammitt-McDonald, a naturopathic physician, licensed acupuncturist, elementary-school librarian, college writing instructor, and writer.
-I contribute a monthly column on bicycle commuting and cycling culture to HipFish, an alternative newspaper for the North Coast of Oregon.
+I’m Mar Hammitt-McDonald, a naturopathic physician, licensed acupuncturist, elementary-school librarian, college writing instructor, and writer.
+I contribute monthly columns on personal and planetary health, and bicycle commuting and cycling culture, to HipFish, an alternative newspaper for the North Coast of Oregon.
 I also make periodic contributions to Upper Left Edge, an online and print literary journal, featuring writers from our upper-left corner of Oregon.
 I’ve been writing and rewriting, demolishing and polishing science fiction and fantasy novels since I was a teenager, and now, as a better-trained and hopefully wiser writer, I’m embarking on the journey toward publication to share my work with a wider audience.

 I live between the Coast Range and the coast itself, enjoying the beauty where forest, beach, and mountains meet.
 Hiking, backpacking, dragonboating, bicycling, gardening, and just being outside with my family inspire my writing.
 My favorite writers include Ursula K. Le Guin, Toni Morrison, Patricia McKillip, and David James Duncan.
 Here are my odd…um, unique writing habits: